peranakanfrancis/mary/content/en/project/bible-verses-when-afraid/index.md

 - **2 Thessalonians 3:16**
 “May the Lord of peace himself give you peace at all times and in every way.
 The Lord be with all of you.”

+### Prayer to St. Michael the Archangel
+Saint Michael the Archangel, defend us in battle.
+Be our protection against the wickedness and snares of the devil; May God rebuke him, we humbly pray; And do thou, O Prince of the Heavenly Host, by the power of God, thrust into hell Satan and all evil spirits who wander through the world for the ruin of souls.
+Amen.